 What if I have medications?

-All your medications (both over-the-counter and prescription) will be under lock and key and cared for by our resident director.
+All your medications (both over-the-counter and prescription) will be under lock and key and cared for by our head RA.
 Students are not allowed to even have aspirin in their possession.
 Be prepared to turn these over as soon as you arrive at the dorm.
 PRNs and rescue inhalers are the only medications that may remain in the student's possession.

 Will I be able to receive mail/packages while at IC?

 Yes, your mail will need to be addressed as follows: